sambyers/CiscoIOSScripts/README.md

 This script checks the IP protocols running on your Cisco router and returns the list of peers for each protocol running.
 It supports EIGRP, OSPF, and BGP.

-It has been tested on IOS, IOS-XE, and NX-OS.
+It has been tested on IOS and IOS-XE.

 ```
 .\CiscoIPProtoPeers.py <username> 192.168.174.132